Sign In / Sign Out

 The authentically warm welcome and useful information we can provide in person this weekend help these potential students understand not only the vast academic resources we offer but also experience the collegial atmosphere, sample student life and connect them immediately to other students and to the place.

 Although we do not typically host individual visits, some prospective students do visit Tempe on their own accord and meet with faculty.
 They may often ask to speak with current students, so you may be asked on an ad hoc basis on occasion to help out in this regard.
-If prospective students contact you directly, please send them to our graduate academic success specialist for the most current application information and so we can follow-up appropriately with each of them.
+If prospective students contact you directly, please send them to our student and academic services team for the most current application information and so we can follow-up appropriately with each of them.

 The past few years, the school has hosted Graduate Town Halls each semester, serving as an open forum for graduate students to ask questions or raise concerns directly to the school’s directorate.
 The Town Hall also serves as a forum for the directorate to update graduate students on important trends, policies and issues affecting your academic career, research and teaching.
 Your AAGS approach representative is another individual who can address your concerns and help bring them directly to the appropriate individuals.